IamKay/100DaysOfCode/README.md

 * Day 89
   > Didn't work on project.
 Instead, i fixed half the links in my projects on GH.
 It took longer than i thought.
 After that, i tried and solved 2 hackerrank problems (although beginner level).

+* Day 90
+  > Made *very* minor changes in the project.
+Spent the day searching for scholarships by google.
+I found a couple in Udacity but i missed the deadline by 7 months.
+Sad.
+Also, i would like to make an official claim that *I will get a google certification before completing college*.
+Its a thing i get excited about it and forget after a while.
+So, little work today.